← Back to Your IT & Tech Mates

 Customers must provide accurate contact details, suburb/postcode, preferred times, device information, access requirements and any relevant safety notes.
 If requesting help for another person, the requester must have permission or lawful authority to provide the information and to ask us to contact that person or their support person.

-Booking status and provider matching
+Booking status and service partner matching

-Provider conduct reports and safety concerns
+service partner conduct reports and safety concerns

 Reviews, star ratings and reputation

 Reviews and star ratings may be requested after completed bookings or support interactions.
-We may moderate, hide, decline, edit for privacy, dispute, investigate or remove reviews that are abusive, misleading, fake, defamatory, irrelevant, unsafe, disclose personal information, breach these terms or appear to be manipulated.
-Provider reputation, ambassador referral quality, profile visibility and badges may be affected by completed jobs, verified reviews, incident reports, conduct history, certificate status and review by us.
+We may moderate, hide, decline, edit for privacy, dispute, investigate or remove reviews that are abusive, misleading, fake, defamatory, irrelevant, unsafe, disclose personal information, breach these terms or appear to be manipulated. service partner reputation, ambassador referral quality, profile visibility and badges may be affected by completed jobs, verified reviews, incident reports, conduct history, certificate status and review by us.

 Special customer pathways